ezyang/csrf-magic/README.txt

 1. TIPS AND TRICKS

     * If your JavaScript and AJAX is persistently getting errors, check the AJAX section below on how to fix.

+    * The CSS overlay protection makes it impossible to display your website in frame/iframe elements.
+You can disable it with csrf_conf('frame-breaker', false) in your csrf_startup() function.

     * csrf-magic will start a session.
 To disable, use csrf_conf('auto-session', false) in your csrf_startup() function.